Yield Stress Materials in Soft Condensed Matter: General concepts about yield stress fluids

 \subsection{Popular rheological models for yield stress materials}

-Quantifying the steady state flow properties of non-Newtonian fluids requires the measurement of an entire function, the {\it flow curve}, since the shear viscosity is not a unique number.
+Quantifying the steady-state flow properties of a non-Newtonian fluid requires the measurement of its full {\it flow curve} as the shear viscosity is not a unique number.
 For a simple shear geometry, the flow curve is a representation of the dependence of the shear stress, $\sigma$, on the shear rate, $\dot{\gamma}$.
 For a Newtonian fluid, these functions are linearly related, $\sigma = \eta \dot{\gamma}$, where $\eta$ is a constant viscosity.
 For a yield stress material, the viscosity becomes formally a function of the shear rate, $\sigma = \eta(\dot{\gamma}) \dot{\gamma}$, and the flow curve $\sigma = \sigma(\dot{\gamma})$ is not a simple straight line crossing the origin.
+As discussed below, for a number of materials, the viscosity also becomes a function of the entire measurement procedure, resulting in a complex time dependence which can make practical measurements challenging.

 The most elementary model capturing the existence of a finite yield stress is the Bingham model~\cite{bingham:1922}: